Fastest M.2 NVMe SSDs In 2022 (August Update) - GPCB

 MLC Vs. TLC Vs. QLC NAND

-Consumer SSDs became common once density increased to two bits per cell, also known as multi-level cell or MLC.
-Most high-end drives today use the even denser triple-level cell, or TLC, memory type, whereas some budget SSDs use quad-level cell or QLC NAND.
+Consumer SSDs became common once density increased to two bits per cell, also known as multi-level cell (MLC).
+Most high-end drives today use triple-level cell (TLC) memory, whereas some budget SSDs use quad-level cell (QLC) NAND.

-The downsides to increased densities are – all other things being equal – worse performance and durability.
-Adding additional bits per cell adds to the complexity and cells will be worn down in fewer write/erase cycles.
+The downsides to increased densities are, all other things being equal, somewhat worse performance and durability.
+Adding additional bits per cell increases complexity, and cells wear down in fewer write/erase cycles.

-Nevertheless, today’s TLC-based drives are far faster than older MLC drives thanks to some highly innovative use of buffering and caching technology, whereby data is first written in SLC mode and then to the slower TLC memory.
-The durability problems have also mostly been solved using, among other things, spare capacity (overprovisioning) to spread out the wear over time.
-On the whole, today’s TLC-based SSDs are not only much faster but also durable enough to outlast most other PC parts for the average user.
+However, today’s TLC-based drives are far faster than older MLC drives thanks to innovative buffering and caching technology.
+Data is first written in SLC mode and then to the slower TLC memory.
+Durability problems have mostly been solved using spare capacity (overprovisioning) to spread wear over time.
+Overall, today’s TLC-based SSDs are not only much faster but also durable enough to outlast most other PC parts for the average user.

 Từ khóa » Chip Ssd M2